๐Ÿ’ปParallel and Distributed Computing

 Why This Matters

-Understanding distributed computing architectures isn't just about memorizing definitions—it's about recognizing why different systems are designed the way they are and when to apply each model.
-You're being tested on your ability to analyze trade-offs between centralization vs. decentralization, latency vs. throughput, and scalability vs. complexity.
+Understanding distributed computing architectures is about recognizing why different systems are designed the way they are and when to apply each model.
+You'll be tested on your ability to analyze trade-offs between centralization vs. decentralization, latency vs. throughput, and scalability vs. complexity.
 These architectures form the backbone of everything from web applications to scientific simulations, and exam questions frequently ask you to compare approaches or recommend solutions for specific scenarios.

-The key insight is that each architecture solves a particular set of problems while introducing its own limitations.
+Each architecture solves a particular set of problems while introducing its own limitations.
 Whether you're dealing with fault tolerance, resource sharing, real-time processing, or service modularity, the architecture you choose determines your system's behavior under load, failure, and growth.
-Don't just memorize what each architecture does—know what problem it solves and what trade-offs it accepts.
+Don't just memorize what each architecture does.
+Know what problem it solves and what trade-offs it accepts.

 Centralized vs. Decentralized Control Models